MiningSoftware/SmartMinerPRO/README.md

-SmartMinerPRO (SMP+) - multi crypto mining panel for GPU/CPU/ASIC/FPGA.
+SmartMinerPRO (SMP) - GUI multi crypto mining panel for GPU/CPU/ASIC/FPGA.
 =======================================================================

-SmartMinerPRO (SMP+) is a software product that finds the available hardware itself and selects the optimal settings. developed by SmartMiner.PRO with a simple and user-friendly graphical interface.
+SmartMinerPRO (SMP) is a software product that finds the available hardware itself and selects the optimal settings. developed by SmartMiner.PRO with a simple and user-friendly graphical interface.
 This version of SMP + was created to work with every cryptocurrency based on these algorithms, including bitcoin.
 Ethereum, Ethereum Classic, Sumocoin, Grin, Monero, Ravencoin and many more.
 This version of SMP + works on Windows with AMD or Nvidia processors and GPUs and ASIC / FPGA.
 SMP + allows you to connect / disconnect / stop / start one or more farms with one click.
 During the initial startup, in the Quick Start phase, you can select a separate algorithm for each farm.

  + WebSite SmartMinerPRO: http://smartminer.pro/
  + Official github developer: https://github.com/MiningSoftware/SmartMinerPRO